TaylorBisset/TaylorBisset/README.md

 - 💡 **Problem-Solving:** Analytical thinker with creative solutions
 - 🧠 **Continuous Learning:** Committed to staying updated with industry trends
 - 🎯 **Leadership and Project Management:** Effective team guidance, planning, and execution

-## ⚒️ Let's Collaborate
-Interested in collaborating or discussing projects?
-Let's connect and work together effectively.

-## 📫 Reach Me
-Connect with me from the details on my profile page.

 ## Projects